-Three Wisconsin Body Shops Sue State Farm Over Labor Rate Cuts
+Three Wis.
+Body Shops Sue State Farm over Labor Rate Cuts

 Sept.
 7, 2017—Three shops in Wisconsin are suing State Farm, which cut the labor rates for Select Service shops in 2015.